 Increasing nutrient rates to match removal by the previous crop may help close the gap on crop insurance numbers, but it may not close the gap completely.
 Agriculture and Agri-Food Canada is a department of the Government of Canada. rotation research tested various fertilizer rates to see if canola on canola yields could be brought up to par with yields for canola on other stubble by increasing nitrogen rates.
 Fertilizer helped boost yields for canola on canola, but it never closed the yield gap.
 Higher fertilizer rates increased the yield for canola on canola, but canola on all other stubbles also increased as nutrient rates increased.
 In general, canola yielded better on other stubbles no matter the fertilizer rate 4.

-Rotation impacts on moisture
+Crop rotation impacts on moisture

 High-yielding canola uses a lot of moisture in the first two to three feet of topsoil.
 In years when moisture is not replenished, canola seeded after high-yielding canola (or even after wheat) will have lower yield potential.

-Rotation impacts on weeds
+Crop rotation impacts on weeds